Criminals of the Air: Production

 Principal photography for Criminals of the Air took place from February 8–25, 1937.
 "The Honeymoon Express" in the film was an obvious reference to the air service provided by Paul Mantz, noted for flying for Hollywood films.
 Mantz called his charter airline, Paul Mantz Air Services, based at United Airport in Burbank, California, offering a "discretion assured" flight to Yuma, Arizona, Las Vegas and Reno, Nevada (Reno was the then "honeymoon capital" of the United States).

-Reception
+Critical reception

+In 1937, Variety gave a lukewarm review and said the film was "fairly satisfying" as the second of a double feature.
+It described Rita Hayworth, then relatively unknown, as "charming and voluptuous" and while commenting on the effectiveness of her dancing scene, added, "she seems to have possibilities for straight talking roles."

-Film reviewer Hal Erickson noted, "Columbia's 'Criminals of the Air' is another entry in the "alien-smuggling" movie cycle—and as such includes the obligatory scene in which the airborne smugglers escape detection by pulling a lever and disposing of their human cargo."
-Aviation film historian Stephen Pendo observed: "Rita Hayworth did a dancing number which caused Variety to speculate that '... she seems to have possibilities for straight talking roles'."
+More recently, The New York Times film reviewer Hal Erickson noted, "Columbia's 'Criminals of the Air' is another entry in the "alien-smuggling" movie cycle—and as such includes the obligatory scene in which the airborne smugglers escape detection by pulling a lever and disposing of their human cargo."